microsoft/terraform-provider-power-platform/docs/resources/environment.md

 - `administration_mode_enabled` (Boolean) Select to enable administration mode for the environment.
 See [Admin mode](https://learn.microsoft.com/en-us/power-platform/admin/admin-mode) for more information.
 - `background_operation_enabled` (Boolean) Indicates if background operation is enabled
 - `domain` (String) Domain name of the environment
-- `environment_group_id` (String) Unique environment group id (guid) that the environment belongs to.
-Empty guid `00000000-0000-0000-0000-000000000000` is considered as no environment group.
 - `template_metadata` (String) Additional D365 environment template metadata (if any)
 - `templates` (List of String) The selected instance provisioning template (if any)